Boo has been directly impacted by bipolar disorder. She shares her experiences with mental illness in order to help stomp out the stigmas.

-What exactly is bipolar disorder. you may ask?
+What exactly is bipolar disorder, you may ask?
 What used to be called manic depression is now called bipolar disorder.
-It is a mood disorder that can sometimes be quite severe.
+It is a mood disorder that can sometimes be quite severe in its many forms.
 Many believe that this mental illness is caused by a chemical imbalance of the brain.
-You can go from one mood extreme to another mood extreme at the opposite end of the spectrum.
-You never know what will trigger an episode, it just happens.
+You can go from one mood extreme to another mood extreme.
+You never know what will trigger an episode; it just happens.
 You can swing from elevated happiness and euphoria to slumbering sadness and sorrow—and it can happen within a period of months, weeks, or even hours.
 It all depends on what kind of cycle you are going through.

-Bipolar II Disorder: One or more major depressive episodes with at least one hypo-manic episode.
-Hypo-manic episodes have symptoms similar to manic episodes, but are not as severe.
+One or more major depressive episodes with at least one hypo-manic episode.
+Hypo-manic episodes have symptoms similar to manic episodes but are not as severe.
 Other forms of mania may include behaviors such as unexplained irritability, insomnia, and unacceptable social behaviors.

 Other Symptoms May Include:

 - Risky or impulsive behaviors

 - Feelings of worthlessness

 If you are lucky, the medications you are prescribed by a psychiatrist will work the first time you try them.
 It is not uncommon, however, to cycle through a menagerie of medications to find the one that works for you.
 Oftentimes, you may need two or three to help you stabilize your cycles.
 You and your doctor can decide how many you need for you to reach stability.